LoopKit/loopdocs/docs/loop-3/add-cgm.md

 Scroll to the bottom of the screen and select `Delete CGM`.

-For some CGM that can be added to Loop 3 with a patch, the words may be different, but the steps are the same.

 ### Dexcom G5, G6 and One (not G7)

 For older Dexcom sensors, the transmitter is replaced separately about once every three months.
 In order to enter a new transmitter number, you must first delete the CGM and then add the CGM.

 Detailed instructions are found at [CGM FAQs: What do I do when I switch Dexcom transmitters?](../faqs/cgm-faqs.md#what-do-i-do-when-i-switch-dexcom-transmitters).

-Once the Dexcom G7 has been added to Loop, the user only needs to let the Dexcom G7 app know when to use the new sensor.
+With the Dexcom G7, the user only needs to let the Dexcom G7 app know when to use the new sensor.
 The Loop app automatically switches to the new sensor with no additional steps required by the Looper.